Tmx158/PGConvNet/README.md

-# PGConvNet: A Multi-Scale Feature Embedding Framework for Time Series Imputation
+# PGConvNet: A Multi-Scale Feature Embedding Framework Using Grouped and Parametric Convolutions for Efficient Time Series Imputation

 🤗🤗🤗Welcome to the PGConvNet repository!
 This project presents an efficient solution for time series imputation using a novel convolutional architecture designed specifically for handling missing values in multivariate time series data.